W0lffe/IntrestCalculator/README.md

 5. Testcases for debugging -- DONE
 6. Backend - Very basic POST, GET, DELETE works
-    -Have to add handling to client side for missing file
+    -Have to add handling to client side for missing file -GET is broken!!!! due to changes in PHP
 7. Exploring to GUI options, HTML or JavaFX
+    -HTML display front ready

 Run:
 java -cp "yourPathTo\InvestmentTool\lib\gson\gson-2.11.0.jar;."
 Main